thephpleague/url/4.0/uri/properties.md

 Even thought the package comes bundle with a serie of URI objects representing usual URI, all theses objects expose the same methods.

-## Accessing URI parts as and components as strings
+## Accessing URI parts and components as strings

 You can access the URI individual parts and components as string or integer using their respective getter methods.